MannLabs/alphapept/README.md

 | Isobaric labels 	| None           	|
 | Platform        	| Windows        	|

 Linux and macOS should, in principle, work but are not heavily tested and might require additional work to set up (see detailed instructions below).
 To read Thermo files, we use Mono, which can be used on Mac and Linux.
-For Bruker files, we can use Linux but not macOS.
+For Bruker files, we can use Linux but not yet macOS.

 ## Python Installation Instructions